Extended Goldman symplectic structure in Fock-Goncharov coordinates: Introduction

+The proof follows several steps; the main tool is a canonical two-form associated to an arbitrary oriented graph $\Sigma$ embedded in a Riemann surface; a ``jump" matrix $J_{e}=J(e)$ is assigned to each edge $e$ of $\Sigma$ such that the monodromy around each multi-valent vertex of $\Sigma$ is trivial.
+Enumerating the edges $e$ incident to each vertex $v$ of $\Sigma$ in counterclockwise order starting from a chosen ``cilium" the form can be written as \be \Omega(\Sigma) =\sum_{v\in {\bf V}(\Sigma)} \sum_{e_1\prec e_2 \perp v} \tr \bigg(J_{e_1}^{-1}\d J_{e_1} \wedge J_{e_2}^{-1}\d J_{e_2}\bigg) \la{Omegaint}\ee where $e_1\prec e_2$ means that $e_1$ precedes $e_2$ in counterclockwise order under the chosen ciliation.
+In this expression it is assumed that all edges incident to the vertex $v$ are oriented outwards and under the change of orientation we have $J(-e)=J^{-1}(e)$.
+We show that $\Omega(\Sigma)$ is invariant under certain transformations of the graph.
+The form $\Oh$ \eqref{Ohs} can then be represented as ${\f{1}{2}}\Omega(\Sigma_{AM})$ for a suitable graph $\Sigma_{AM}$ associated to the Alekseev-Malkin formalism \cite{AM}, see Section \ref{secAM}.

 The second step is to consider another graph $\Sigma_{FG}$ with jump matrices defined in Fock-Goncharov's formalism \cite{FG} and show that the associated symplectic form $\Omega(\Sigma_{FG})$ has log-canonical form with respect to Fock-Goncharov coordinates and the toric variables.
-Finally, by a sequence of transformations we can transform the graph $\Sigma_{FG}$ to the same graph $\Sigma_0$ and get the equality $\Omega(\Sigma_{FG})=\Omega(\Sigma_0)$.
-As a result we derive the coincidence of the forms $\Omega(\Sigma_{AM})$ and $\Omega(\Sigma_{FG})$ which leads to (\ref{Ohs}).
+Finally, by a sequence of transformations we can transform the graph $\Sigma_{FG}$ to the graph $\Sigma_{AM}$ and get the equality $\Omega(\Sigma_{FG})=\Omega(\Sigma_{AM})$ which leads to (\ref{Ohs}).

-The natural question about the Poisson structure corresponding to the symplectic form (\ref{Ohs}) (which gives the extended Goldman bracket) we answer only partially but make a conjecture about its complete structure based on Maple experiments.
-First, the Poisson brackets between Fock-Goncharov variables $\sigma_j$ coincides with the original Fock-Goncharov Poisson structure \cite{FG}, which, according to \cite{FR} and \cite{ZheSun}, is equivalent to the Goldman bracket on the symplectic leaf.
-The Poisson brackets between toric variables and the brackets between the toric variables and variables $\sigma_j$ are conjectural and verified rigorously in $SL(2)$ and $SL(3)$ cases; for higher groups we have a strong evidence based on computer experiments.
+As it was shown in \cite{ZheSun,SZ}, the Fock-Goncharov Poisson structure \cite{FG} is equivalent to the Goldman bracket on symplectic leaves.
+From this fact one can deduce that the Poisson brackets between the variables $\sigma_j$ implied by the form $\Oh$ (\ref{Ohs}) also coincide with the Fock-Goncharov brackets.
+On the other hand, the Poisson brackets between toric variables $\rho_{k;j}$ and the brackets between the toric variables and variables $\sigma_j$ implied by the form $\Oh$ are found and proved here in $SL(2)$ and $SL(3)$ cases; for higher groups we formulate a conjecture based on computer experiments.

-In the $SL(2)$ case we show that the generating function of the symplectomorphism corresponding to a change or triangulation is given by the Rogers' dilogarithm.
+We conclude the paper by considering the generating function of the symplectomorphism induced by the change of triangulation in the $SL(2)$ case.
+We show that this generating function is given by the Rogers' dilogarithm, similarly to the construction of the paper \cite{Gekhtman}.
+This leads to definition of the dilogarithm line bundle over a real component of the extended character variety.